 The core of city twinning is to contribute to the promotion of intercultural understanding and respect across borders.
 This approach helps to build trust and understanding of each other’s cultures.
 It is used as a doorway to new knowledge and new partners that benefits the local citizens and businesses as well as all municipal subject areas.

-Specifically, the twin cities give cooperation in the form of, inter alia, an annual liaison meeting of mayors and chief executives and an annual Nordic Friendship Week (Nordisk vänortsvecka för ungdom – NOVU) for young people in the Nordic countries.
+Specifically, the twin cities give cooperation in the form of an annual liaison meeting of mayors and chief executives and an annual Nordic Friendship Week (Nordisk vänortsvecka för ungdom – NOVU) for young people in the Nordic countries.

 NOVU Week is held alternately in each twin city.
-The week provides 100 young people the opportunity to get acquainted with different Nordic cultures, make new friendships across language and culture differences, and improve their skills in specific areas.
+The week gives 100 young people the opportunity to be acquainted with different Nordic cultures, make new friendships across language and culture differences and improve their skills in specific areas.